 Assess: We will ensure that we regularly assess all pupils' needs so that each child's progress and development is carefully tracked compared to their peers and national expectations.
+Teachers will work closely with the Inclusion Manager to carry out a clear analysis of the pupil's barriers to learning.
 We will listen to the views and experience of parents/carers and the pupil.
 In some cases, we will draw on assessments and guidance from other education professionals e.g. Educational Psychologists (EP) and from other services.

-Plan: Where SEND Support or provision map is required, the teacher and Inclusion Manager will put together a plan outlining the adjustments, interventions and support which will be put in place for the pupil as well as the expected impact on progress and outcomes, including a date when this will be reviewed.
+Plan: Where a SEND Support Plan or provision map is required, the teacher and Inclusion Manager will put together a plan outlining the adjustments, interventions and support which will be put in place for the pupil as well as the expected impact on progress and outcomes, including a date when this will be reviewed.
 Targets for the pupil will be set for the term and then parents will be invited in to discuss these.
 All staff who work with the pupil will be made aware of the plan and all interventions will be shared with parents/carers.